Is your fatigue more than just feeling tired?

-BENGALURU: Fatigue due to a busy schedule, travel, illness, or stress is considered normal and usually remedied by rest.
-However, for some, fatigue may become persistent and debilitating, affecting the quality of life.
+CHENNAI: In today’s fast-paced world, fatigue is a common phenomenon experienced by many.
+Whether it’s due to a busy schedule, travel, illness, or stress, feeling tired is considered normal and usually remedied by rest.
+However, for some individuals, fatigue may become persistent and debilitating and may affect the quality of their life.
 One such condition is Chronic Fatigue Syndrome (CFS), or Myalgic Encephalomyelitis.

-CFS is a complex disorder characterised by extreme fatigue that doesn’t improve with rest and can worsen with physical or mental activity.
-Unlike normal fatigue, CFS can persist for months or even years.

 Common symptoms